daleonpz/daleonpz.github.io/_posts/randomthought/2019-10-10-how-beautiful-can-death-be.md

 So, why not see death in the same way?

 Maybe the _SUNSET_ of our life is unbelievable and beautiful experience.
 But we may miss it.
-Because we are constantly thinking on how much we don't want to die.

-> Live Your life.
-Do Your Work.
-Then Take Your Hat - Henry David Thoreau

-Maybe we should do the same.
-When we are close to our death.
+Because we can't take breaks to look at our life.

+> Call for the grandest of all earthly spectacles, what is that?
+It is the sun going to his rest. ― Thomas de Quincey

+Think about it...

+When your time comes...

 **<center> Enjoy and contemplate YOUR SUNSET  </center>**

-When your time comes...